HzDSN/Project-Bigdog/README.md

 # Project-Bigdog
-It's a free open-source software in C# which can analysis and download the movies in Chinese video sites.
+It's a GPLv3 software in C# which can analysis and download the movies in Chinese video sites.